fkiewiet/basics-thesis/docs/PYTHON_COMPANION.md

 or keep working from notebooks.
 The aim is to keep the notebook narrative light and move the heavy lifting into these modules where it is easier to maintain and extend.

+Prefer to tinker in Jupyter?
+Head to the `notebooks/` folder.
+It now contains an introduction plus four short companions that mirror the steps above: grid building, single solves, parameter sweeps, and plotting.
+Copy a cell, tweak a parameter, and keep iterating without scrolling through a monolithic notebook.